escowles/valkyrie-rails-workshop/README.md

 arrays.

 We can also create a spec test for our new model that uses shared specs from the Valkyrie gem.
-Copy the included spec test to your spec folder.
+Copy the included spec test to your spec folder and run the tests.

     mkdir spec/models

-Copy [book_spec.rb](examples/book_spec.rb) to the above directory.
-Then, run the test suite.
+    cp ../examples/book_spec.rb spec/models
     bundle exec rspec

 You should see about 20 examples run.
 These are only the included specs from